Flyn/git-dude/README.md

-# git-dude
+# git-dude with trac links

-git-dude is a simple git desktop notifier.
+git-dude is a simple git desktop notifier written by Marcin Kulik.
 It monitors git repositories in current directory for new commits/branches/tags and shows desktop notification if anything new arrived.

+TracLinks is a fork creating links to directly access commit, tag and branch pages on a trac installation configured with a GitPlugin.
+Links only works on KDE because Gnome seems to completely ignore Hyperlinks tags.

+_I didn't test it on Mac OS._

 ## How it works